lauraliron/PFG_LAURA/README.md

-# Bachelor Thesis Python Template

-This repository serves as a Python template for Bachelor Thesis projects.
-Follow the steps below to set up your environment and start working on your thesis.
+# Prediction of Hospital Emergency Department Attendance

+Description:

+This repository serves as the practical foundation of my Bachelor's Thesis.
+It includes the setup instructions for the virtual environment and a series of commits covering data cleaning and the implementation of various predictive models, such as: ARIMA, Baseline model, Gradient Boosting, HistGradientBoosting, Random Forest.
+The repository documents the full workflow used to forecast emergency department attendance based on historical hospital data.

 ## Prerequisites